Wendy Luiten - Trainer

 Since 2000, Luiten teaches courses Cooling of electronics.
 She has been all over the world for this, travelling to China, Singapore, Taiwan, Korea, the United States and several countries in Europe.
 Luiten also has been teaching in Saudi Arabia, at a summer school in Turkey and last year she presented the pre-conference short course Fundamentals of thermal system design at the European Therminic conference.

 Together with Clemens Lasance, Luiten has been teaching the workshop Thermal design and cooling of electronics for fifteen years.
-This particular training is held in Eindhoven, but the two of them were also presenting a pre-conference short course at the Semi-Therm conference in the United States.
+This particular training has been split up into two modules and is being held online and Eindhoven, but the two of them were also presenting a pre-conference short course at the Semi-Therm conference in the United States.
 The combination of Luiten’s years of electronic product development experience and Lasance’s broad and deep knowledge of their discipline works particularly well.
 This marks their training as distinctly different from other available courses around the world.

 Luiten is passionate about her subject, because she loves solving puzzles.
 ‘Designing the right cooling architecture for a range of TV’s forming a certain generation is similar to high-level puzzling.
 Together with the electrical and mechanical architect, you have to cover as many models as you can with the smallest set of different components.
 You need a flexible and scalable cooling strategy to cover the product diversity at acceptable cost.’